 There are four primary types of PTSD symptoms: re-experiencing, avoidance, arousal, and negative changes in beliefs and mood.
 An individual suffering from PTSD may experience vivid flashbacks (that can feel like the trauma is happening again), severe distress at reminders of the trauma, nightmares, intrusive thoughts, self-destructive behavior, feeling overly alert or irritable, and other symptoms of anxiety.
 Those battling PTSD experience a great deal of distress and often turn to drugs and/or alcohol as a means of coping.

 PTSD is a serious condition that can impact everyday life if left untreated.
 To diagnose PTSD, a mental health provider evaluates the symptoms of the trauma.
-A variety of therapy modalities including Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR) are highly effective in the treatment of PTSD.
+A variety of therapy modalities including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Eye Movement Desensitization and Reprocessing (EMDR) are highly effective in the treatment of PTSD.

 At Claibourne Counseling, we specialize in treating Trauma & PTSD!